 We not only take great pride in our city, its richness and grit; we celebrate it.

 Check out Cellar Door Cleveland’s WMC Fest Disarmed Sessions

 Happy New Year from your friends over at Weapons of Mass Creation Fest!

 Planning for this year’s event is underway, though we are still basking in the glow of WMC 2013.

 Jon Burgerman is not just an everyday artist.
 Armed with Amsterdam paints, Posca pens and Sharpies, Jon can be found at the spot where art and improvisation collide.
 On any given day, you can find Burgerman on the streets of New York City, doodling, drawing and delighting in art and life.
-Recent works including Hot Girls and Hot Dogs, Tumblr Girls, and I Want To Eat Myself illustrate a sense of humor and talent as sprawling as his imagination.
+Recent works including Hot Girls and Hot Dogs, Tumblr Girls, My Great Movie and Hungry Games, illustrate a sense of humor and talent as sprawling as his imagination.

 I chatted with Burgerman, of whom I am a huge fan, about life, craft and the adventure of art.

 Freebie time!
 A look back at set 22